gnailuy/gnailuy.com/about.markdown

 permalink: /about/index.html
 ---

 Hi there!
-I'm a data platform software engineer at [Umeng][umeng], and was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
+I'm a data platform software engineer at [umeng.com][umeng], and was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
 Welcome to my bolg!
-Below is some information about me.
+Below is some brief information about me.

-Basic Information:
+Basic Info:

 * Name / Gender - Yuliang Jin / Male
 * Location - Beijing, China